 It supplies users with relevant content through an app.
 You notice the use of “content feed,” not “news feed,” to distinguish that the platform supports more than just trending news.
 That’s relevant because many people assume that Discover is just for news.
 Evergreen content is content that doesn’t need to be new, rather, it lives on as useful beyond the date it’s produced.

 Google Discover – The New Big Thing For Publishers?

 Many site owners curiously report mysterious googleapis.com referrals, that’s actually Google Discover traffic.
 Wait, this MIGHT be Discover traffic (more on that later).

 Maybe you think you are getting Google Discover traffic.
 Maybe you know you are.
 This might be the reason you searched for how to SEO for that platform.
 Because your googleapis.com referrals have you stymied, you’re now looking for a way to improve and evolve your site’s content accordingly.

 We can get to all of that, but first, let’s get to the brass tacks.

 What Is Google Discover?

-That’s because users of Google Discover don’t search, the content is instead recommended to them based on browser history, AI learning, and marked interests.
-So you don’t search on Google Discover, rather you discover content preselected for your taste.
+That’s because users of this platform don’t search, the content is instead recommended to them based on browser history, AI learning, and marked interests.
+So you don’t search on Discover, rather you discover content preselected for your taste.

 There are roughly 800 million people “discovering” search to date.

-Make no mistake about it, publishers need to get to know Google Discover.
+Make no mistake about it, publishers need to get to know Discover from Google.
 It’s here to stay.